WADA rules Russia 'non-compliant' in Winter Games blow

 Russia escaped a blanket ban at the 2016 Summer Olympics in Rio de Janeiro but remains barred from competing in international athletics events.

+“We fulfilled all the criteria that depended on us,” Ganus told a news conference in Moscow.
+“There were two points that were beyond our prerogatives.
+Unfortunately they were not fulfilled.”

+He did not say what they were specifically but Russian authorities have so far refused to acknowledge the findings of the 2015 report of state-backed, systematic doping.
+Russia has also not released stored samples from its Moscow lab.

-The IOC is set to decide on Russia’s participation at its executive board meeting early next month.
+The IOC is set to decide on Russia’s participation at its executive board meeting on Dec.
+5-7.

-“WADA’s decision to maintain suspension on Russia anti-doping agency doesn’t directly decide whether the country can participate in the games,” said Nancy Park, a spokeswoman for the Pyeongchang organizing committee (POCOG).

-“It is a sensitive issue, and we are waiting for IOC’s official decision for now.”
+“The decision of the IOC Executive Board ... will take all the circumstances, including all the measures to ensure a level-playing field at the Olympic Winter Games 2018, into consideration when it decides on the participation of the Russian athletes in Pyeongchang,” an IOC spokesperson said.

+“The pre-games task force (set up by the IOC) will continue to ensure that all athletes eligible ..., and specifically Russian athletes, receive the appropriate level of testing.”

 Countries and sports federations must be compliant with the WADA Code to be eligible for the Olympics, with the IOC making the ultimate decision on participation.